Hero who thwarted racist Canada Line attack receives ‘best Christmas gift ever’ - BC | Globalnews.ca

 The biggest surprise came when Taylor and Fadel attended the Vancouver Canucks game against the St. Louis Blues on Saturday night.
 Fadel and Taylor were given tickets to the game and during a break in play, the pair were shown on the scoreboard at Rogers Arena.

-“We are pleased to welcome a true community hero,” the public address announcer said told the crowd, who gave Fadel and Taylor a standing ovation.
+“We are pleased to welcome a true community hero,” the public address announcer said told the crowd, who gave Fadel and Taylor a huge ovation.

 ” I wanted that for him,” Fadel said.
 “I wanted him to get that ovation.
 He’s amazing.”